-2. Significant Risk (SR) Device Research with Formal IDE Submission to FDA.
+2. Significant Risk (SR) Device Research

 - a.
-Significant risk device is an investigational device that: - 1) is intended as an implant and presents a potential for serious risk to the health, safety, or welfare of a subject; - 2) is for use in supporting or sustaining human life and represents a potential for serious risk to the health, safety, or welfare of a subject; - is for a use of substantial importance in diagnosing, curing, mitigating, or treating disease or otherwise preventing impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject; or - 4) otherwise presents a potential for serious risk to a subject. - b.
+Significant risk device is an investigational device that: - 1) is intended as an implant and presents a potential for serious risk to the health, safety, or welfare of a subject; - 2) is for use in supporting or sustaining human life and represents a potential for serious risk to the health, safety, or welfare of a subject; - 3) is for a use of substantial importance in diagnosing, curing, mitigating, or treating disease or otherwise preventing impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject; or - 4) otherwise presents a potential for serious risk to a subject. - b.
 The study is being conducted under a valid FDA approved IDE.

-3. Non-Significant Risk (NSR) device research which with IRB approval is considered to have an approved IDE; sometimes referred to as an Abbreviated IDE.
+3. Non-Significant Risk (NSR)

+- a.
+A study using a device that has been deemed non-significant risk either by the FDA, IRB, or sponsor is considered to have an approved Abbreviated IDE.
 An Abbreviated IDE has regulatory requirements including labeling, informed consent, monitoring, records, reports, and prohibition on promotion.
 Reports are only submitted to the IRB.

-- a.
-Unless the FDA has made the SR or NSR determination, a convened IRB must make this determination. - b.
+Please refer to HSPP Guidance, Abbreviated IDE Requirements for more information. - b.
+Unless the FDA has made the SR or NSR determination, a convened IRB must make this determination. - c.
 If the IRB disagrees with the sponsor's NSR assessment and decides the study is SR, the IRB must tell the clinical investigator, and where appropriate, the sponsor (21 CFR 812.66).
 SR device studies must have an IDE application approved by FDA before they may proceed.
 The PI follows full regulatory requirements under the purview of both the FDA and the IRB.